ekutner/home-connect-hass/README.md

 home_connect_alt:
   client_id: < Your Client ID >
   client_secret: < You Client Secret >
+  name_template: $brand $appliance - $name
-  language: < Optional - Supported langage code >
+  language: < Supported langage code >
   sensor_value_translation: <server | local>
 ```
 ## Parameters:
-* *client_id* - The Client ID of your Home Connect app.
+* *client_id* (required) - The Client ID of your Home Connect app.
-* *client_secret* - The Client Secret of your Home Connect app.
+* *client_secret* (required) - The Client Secret of your Home Connect app.
+* *name_template* (optional - default = "$brand $appliance - $name") -
+  Defines the template used for rendering entity names.
+The following placeholders are supported and will be replaced dynamically when rendering the name:
+  $brand - The brand name of the appliance ("Bosch", "Siemens", etc.)
+  $appliance - The type of the appliance ("Washing machine", "Dishwasher", etc.)
+  $name - The name of the entity
-* *language* (optoinal - default = "en") - indicates the language to use for entity names.
+* *language* (optoinal - default = "en") -
+  Indicates the language to use for entity names.
 The translation is automatically loaded from the Home Connect service and must  be one of its [supported languages](https://api-docs.home-connect.com/general?#supported-languages).
-* *sensor_value_translation* (optional - default = "local") - indicates how sensor values shhould be translated to friendly names.
+* *sensor_value_translation* (optional - default = "local") - Indicates how sensor values shhould be translated to friendly names.
   When set to **"local"** (the default) the integration will use the raw ENUM values documented in the Home Connect documentation for sensors with string values.
 In that case the integration relies on the Home Assistant translation mechanism and translation files to translate these values into friendly names.
 The benefit of this approach is that sensor values used by the integration are language independent and match the values documented in the Home Connect API.
   When set to **"server"** sensor values are translated to friendly names using the Home Connect service.
 In this mode the internal values of string sensors will be translated and the translated values must be used in scripts referring to those sensors.